 - Gently loosen the cake around the funnel, and then carefully turn the cake out onto a wire rack.

 - Make the icing by whisking some orange juice into the icing sugar until you have a consistency which is runny enough to ice the cake, but thick enough to stick to the cake.

 - Spoon the glaze over the cake and sprinkle with the chopped pistachios.

-To make your own pumpkin purée, peel and remove the seeds from about 500 g of pumpkin.
+Peel and remove the seeds from about 500 g (1 lb) of pumpkin.
 Cut the pumpkin into large pieces of roughly equal size.
 You can either boil or steam the pumpkin.
 To boil, bring a large pot of water to the boil, add the pumpkin and cook for about 30 minutes until the pumpkin is tender.
 To steam, bring a large pot of water to the boil, place the pumpkin in the steamer basket and steam for about 50-60 minutes until the pumpkin is tender.
 Place the cooked pumpkin into the bowl of a large food processor and blitz until you have a fine purée.
 Leave the purée to cool completely before using in this recipe.
 Any leftover pumpkin purée can be kept in a covered container in the fridge for a few days.